 Allocators are used to automatically assign a known value to a variable, or to assign the value of one variable to another variable.

-Allocators are commonly used to manipulate Interaction data and streamline the Interaction flow.
+Allocators are commonly used to manipulate real time data and streamline the Flow.
 For example, allocators let you:

-- Make navigation easier for the user - If the same variable is used multiple times in an Interaction, once a value is allocated to it, that value is automatically used in all instances where the value is required (e.g., a customer phone number).
+- Make navigation easier for the user.
+If the same variable is used multiple times in a Flow, once a value is allocated to it, that value is automatically used in all instances where the value is required (e.g., a customer phone number).
 The customer does not have to re-enter it.
-(If the value of the variable is updated during the Interaction, the latest value is allocated.)
+(If the value of the variable is updated during the Flow, the latest value is allocated.)

-- Hold data to be used by other Interaction elements - For example, the answer to an input question can be allocated to a variable.
+- Hold data to be used by other Flow elements.
+For example, the answer to an input question can be allocated to a variable.
 That variable is then used by a Decision step that determines the direction of the flow according to the value of the variable.

 An allocator must have a unique name, a target variable, and a source value or variable that will be allocated to the target variable.
 Allocators are defined and maintained in the Allocator Editor.